tigergraph/graph-ml-notebooks/README.md

 ## Learn Graph ML from Example Notebooks

-The ML Workbench comes with a collection of canonical Python notebooks that will introduce you to a number of features of the TigerGraph ML ecosystem.
+This resource repository offers a collection of canonical Python notebooks that will introduce you to a number of features of the TigerGraph ML ecosystem.

 <!-- * In the `basics` directory, you can find notebooks of how to get started with pyTigerGraph.
 * In the `algos` directory, you can find notebooks for each category of algorithms within ourTigerGraph's [Graph Data Science Library](https://docs.tigergraph.com/graph-ml/current/intro/).
 You can run these algorithmss via the pyTigerGraph Featurizer functionality.